Frank Stefanko: Books

-Days of Hope and Dreams is Stefanko's first book, published in 2003.
-It is "An intimate Portrait of Bruce Springsteen" in black and white images taken from 1978 to 1982.
+Days of Hope and Dreams: an intimate Portrait of Bruce Springsteen is Stefanko's first book, published in 2003.
+The black and white images taken from 1978 to 1982.
 The book contains recollections and anecdotes of the friendship between the two men.
 In the book's introduction, Springsteen says: "The cover shot of 'Darkness' was taken in Frank's bedroom, and any exterior shots were taken either in Frank's yard or on the streets of Haddonfield [NJ].
 The pictures were raw.
 Frank had a way of stripping away any celebrity refuse you may have picked up along the way, and finding the you in you....Frank always shot your internal life.
 He let your external imperfections show.
 His photos had a purity and poetry...."

+Patti Smith-American Artist (2006) contains intimate photographs, along with Stefanko's first-hand accounts, capture the period of cultural change from the mid-1960s to the late 1970s, when a new genre of music was being born.
+The book chronicles young Smith's emergence as a writer, painter, singer-songwriter, performer, poet, mystic, and political activist.